martinmajsec/martinmajsec.github.io/_pages/about.md

 - Computability and decidability
 - Approximation algorithms

-Some other topics I am looking into include:
+Some other topics I am interested in include:
 - Programming languages: functional programming, language translation, compiler design

-I am proud to teach elementary and high school students competitive programming at Zagrebački Računalni Savez.
+I am proud to teach competitive programming to elementary and high school students. competitive programming at Zagrebački Računalni Savez.
 Over the course of three years, I have regularly mentored a total of over 20 students, guiding two groups of 4–8 students per year.